Thursday’s analyst upgrades and downgrades

 =====

-Air Canada (AC-T) possess both an inexpensive valuation and several levers to add "significant" additional value, said BMO Nesbitt Burns analyst Fadi Chamoun after hosting a dinner with Calin Rovinescu, the airline's Chief Executive Officer.
+Air Canada (AC-T) possess both an inexpensive valuation and several levers to add "significant" additional value, said BMO Nesbitt Burns analyst Fadi Chamoun after hosting a dinner with Calin Rovinescu, the airline's chief executive officer.

 "AC's transformation has further runway and significant opportunities to add value to shareholders," he said.
 "We expect $2.7-billion of free cash flow by 2020 to be utilized to repay debt, which equates to $10 per share without assuming a benefit from a potential re-rating in valuation.
 Loyalty program in-sourcing should add another $7 per share from 2020.
-Demand is strong in the immediate term, which combined with cost-improvement initiatives should help defend operating margins and deliver growth in earnings despite higher fuel costs.
+Demand is strong in the immediate term, which combined with cost-improvement initiatives should help defend operating margins and deliver growth in earnings despite higher fuel costs."

 Mr. Chamoun maintained an "outperform" rating and $34 target, which is higher than the $32.29 average on the Street.